pulumi-pequod/pequod-mlc-stackmgmt/sdk/python/README.md

 * Add some documentation.

 ## Troubleshooting
+* Publishing .net package errors
+  * If the add source throws an error you may already have the `github` source added.
+    * helpful commands:
+      * `dotnet nuget list source`
+      * `dotnet nuget remove source github`
+  * If unauthorized error, the personal access token my need to be accepted in the pulumi-pequod github org.
+    * Go to the github org settings and look at personal access tokens

 * Get netcoreapp3.1 compatibility error message
   * cd to provider
   * modify go.mod with latest pulumi version